Digital Nomad Friendly Coffee Shops in Florence, Italy

 Cortese Café 900

 Currently the only 100% gluten-free bakery in the city center of Florence, Cortese Café 900 does not disappoint.
 On top of being gluten-free, they are also raw vegan, organic, and free from dairy and refined sugars.
-The pastry chef and visionary behind this gem, Vito Cortese, experienced a health crisis (as most of us do) in 2007 and has since applied himself to bringing delicious pastries to the health-conscious community.
+The pastry chef and visionary behind this gem, Vito Cortese, experienced a health crisis in 2007 and has since applied himself to bringing delicious pastries to the health-conscious community.
 I was really impressed that the woman behind the bar, when I mentioned that I'm a celiac, gave me a heads up that one of the pastries had oats.
 It's not every day that you meet wait staff with that level of awareness.
-100% delicious and 100% worth a visit while in Florence.
+Their hot chocolate is absolutely ridiculous, you HAVE to try it!

 Details